TAOTheCrab/CrabBot/README.md

 # CrabBot
-Silly Discord bot for giggles and testing
+Silly Discord bot for funsies

 Mostly prints funny messages in reply to commands